-Applications are due electronically no later than October 1, 2013 (by 11:59 p.m. local Time).
-Please submit your application to: Pattie Snidow USDA Rural Development - pattie.snidow@co.usda.gov.
+Applications are due electronically no later than June 14, 2013 (by 11:59 p.m. local Time).
+Please submit your application to: Anne H. Silvis.
 You will receive an acknowledgement of your application within two business days.
 We urge all applicants to contact us immediately if they have not received an acknowledgement within this time period.

 All applications will be carefully studied by a state review team representing the state's USDA RD office, Cooperative Extension Service, and other key community/economic development organizations or agencies.
 The state review team may contact applicants in order to conduct site visits or to coordinate conference calls with representatives of your group.
 Once the state review team has completed its evaluation of all SET applicants, it will submit its recommendations to the national USDA RD office.
 Key representatives from USDA RD and the Regional Rural Development Centers may initiate conference calls with the pool of finalists.
 The national USDA RD Office will make the final decision regarding regions in each of the target states that will be invited to be part of the SET program.
-This announcement is expected to take place in Summer by mid to end-August.
+This announcement is expected to take place in Summer by September.